 What is corporate finance?

-The Corporate Finance Faculty welcomes suggestions for additions to and refinements of this definition, which was first written by Shaun Beaney in April 2005 and previously revised in 2011.
+The terms "corporate finance" and "corporate financier" tend to be associated with transactions in which capital is raised in order to create, develop, grow or acquire businesses.
+The Corporate Finance Faculty welcomes suggestions for additions to and refinements of this definition, which was first written by Shaun Beaney in April 2005 and most recently revised in 2020.

 The definition of corporate finance varies considerably across the world.
 In the United States, for example, it is used in a broader way than in the UK to describe activities, decisions and techniques that deal with many aspects of capital allocation – including funding of new activities, investment in and divestment of assets, and the generation and management of cash.

 In the UK and many other countries, the terms corporate finance and corporate financier tend to be associated with transactions in which existing capital is utilised and new capital raised in order to create, develop and grow new projects and ventures, and to acquire other businesses.

 Corporate finance is often associated with corporate transactions that lead to the creation of new capital structures and/or change of ownership.